evabfmef/anikin/README.md

 ---
 ## Overview
-This repository contains analysis code and documentstion supporting the manuscript:
+This repository contains analysis code and documentation supporting the manuscript:

 Title: Average nucleotide identity predicts kin discrimination, but mobile genetic elements determine its outcome in *Bacillus subtilis*